Plant Cultivation

 In contrast to the light green color, if the orchid leaves turn dark green, they may not be getting enough light.
 The delayed flowering stage of growth is also an indicator that your plant lacks sunlight to produce fruits.

-However, if they turn yellow or have red/brown tinges or white spots on plant leaves, they might be getting too much light.
+However, if Orchid leaves turn yellow or have red/brown tinges or white spots on plant leaves, they might be getting too much light.
 Sometimes, you may notice sunburn-like spots on orchid leaves after a whole afternoon of sunlight exposure.

 How to Ensure the Best Orchid Lighting Condition